keyofegoism/sm_practice_hack/README.md

 This branch restores the minimap to the HUD for practicing the 100% Map Completion category.

 This project is in need of contributors.
-I would like to replace the segment timer with a room timer, preferrably with the real/game time option functional.
+I would like to replace the segment timer with a room timer, preferably with the real/game time option functional.
 Another idea is to add an option for the map tile counter.
 Please make a pull request or message me directly if you'd like to help.

 ## Getting Started: